Chuksdgreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. hellofile- > Display the content of the /etc/passwd file'
 3. Display two files- > Display the content of /etc/passwd and /etc/host
 4. Display lastline- > Display the last 10 lines of /etc/passwd
+5. Display firstline- > Diaplay the first 10 lines of /etc/passwd